At 5 weeks pregnant you’re likely to suspect you’re pregnant.

 5 Weeks Pregnant – Your Baby

-The placenta and umbilical cord has developed and is helping to feed your new baby.
-It is responsible for pumping in oxygen, expelling waste, and supplying essential nutrients to your baby during pregnancy.
-Pretty impressive!
+The placenta and umbilical cord have developed and is helping to nourish your new baby.

-Your baby is growing rapidly but is still very tiny – only 3mm long, which is about the size of a sesame seed.
+At five weeks pregnant your baby is only 3mm long, which is about the size of a sesame seed.